tapsbook/photobookSDK-iOS/Doc/developer-guide-checkout.md

  - `CheckoutViewController`, is your checkout UI, a typical checkout flow includes a form collecting shipping address and payment options, for app with existing eCommerce options, you can just reuse your existing views.
 Typically you will use payment gateway such as Stripe or Paypal to collect payment.
  - `orderNumber`, is a pre-order number that you can later refer to in order to confirm in the next step

-5. Confirm the order is complete after payment is received.
+Step 5.
+Confirm the order is complete after payment is received.
 After payment is cleared, update the order with address and confirm the order release for production.
-Once the order is confirmed, we can send notification to you or your customer via a webhook or email.
 Order not confirmed within 3 days will be deleted.

 In order to confirm the order, you need to POST to this API